simonxciv/Bamboozled/Readme.md

 # Bamboozled!

-A simple PowerShell module for extracting a user report from BambooHR.
+A simple PowerShell module to extract user reports from [BambooHR](https://www.bamboohr.com/).

 ## Installation

-1. Download the module.
+1. Download and unzip the module.
-2. Copy to the modules folder in your environment.
+2. Copy to PowerShell's modules folder in your environment.
 See [this article](https://docs.microsoft.com/en-us/powershell/developer/module/installing-a-powershell-module) for details.
 3. That's it!

 ## Getting Started